Skip to main content

 Before implementing the compliance measures described in this guide, make sure you have the following in place:

-- A designated data protection point of contact.
+2. A designated data protection point of contact.
 For companies required to appoint a Data Protection Officer (DPO), this is mandatory.
 For smaller teams, designate someone responsible for GDPR decisions.

-The sections below cover the six pillars of GDPR compliance as they apply to intent-based prospecting.
+The sections below cover six pillars of GDPR compliance as they apply to intent-based prospecting.
 Each section includes concrete implementation steps.

-1. Data Minimization
+1. Data minimization

 At the signal configuration level, use filters aggressively.
 The Rodz API lets you define which signal types, geographies, company sizes, and industries to monitor.
 The tighter your filters, the less irrelevant personal data flows into your systems.

-At the storage level, strip or pseudonymize fields that are not essential for your use case before writing to your database.
+At the storage level, strip or pseudonymize fields that aren’t essential for your use case before writing to your database.
 If you only need to know that a company hired a new VP of Sales, you may not need to store the person’s full name in your signal log.
 Consider storing a hashed identifier instead and resolving it only when a sales rep takes action.

 // Example: selective field extraction from a webhook payload